Pixlox/notes/content/Commerce/Intro to starting a business.md

 ---
 - When starting a business, you need to consider the different types of business legal structure.
 - There are 4 types: [[#sole trader]], [[#partnership]], [[#private company]] and [[#public company]].
+- Businesses also may change their business structure.
+Often, it is more common to change from a sole trader / partnership business to a private / public company form.

 ### Sole trader